-Use this table of contents (TOC) as an example of what one looks like.
-When it comes time for creating your own TOC, RIGHT CLICK anywhere in the Table of Contents, select UPDATE FIELD, then select UPDATE ENTIRE TABLE or UPDATE PAGE NUMBERS ONLY, and click OK.

-The table of contents will be generated using the style tags from the template; you will also be able to automatically update the TOC, both added headings and page numbers.

 CHAPTER 1

 Ethics Awareness in the workplace determines what is right, proper, and just in the decisions that affect other people.
 How we develop relationships with others become more important in the future than in the past as our society becomes more crowded, our economy more competitive, and our technology more complex in a global society (Hosmer, 2011).
 "Mentoring relationships, in most cases, have been unquestioningly and uncritically accepted as fundamental to foster learning in the workplace, advance careers, help new employees learn workplace culture, and provide developmental and psychological support" (Hansman, 2002).